 - The Nevada Attorney General's website includes a list of service providers for victims in Nevada, as well as contact information for reporting instances of human trafficking.

 - The National Human Trafficking Resource Center provides help for victims nationwide.
 Call 1-888-373-7888 or text "HELP" or "INFO" to BeFree (233733).
 Visit the National Human Trafficking Resouce Center website for more information.

 - To report suspected human trafficking nationwide, contact the US Department of Homeland Security at 1-866-347-2423.
 For additional information, visit their Blue Campaign webpage.

-- How to Identify Victims of Human Trafficking while Traveling: CNN article and video posted July 30, 2015 at LVRJ.com.
+- How to Identify Victims of Human Trafficking while Traveling: CNN article and video posted at CNN.com.

 For information on the Contingency Account for Victims of Human Trafficking, please email the Office of Community Partnerships and Grants at GMU@dhhs.nv.gov.